dmcginley/project2-chart-my-data/README.md

 <p>&nbsp;</p>

-*"As a user, I’d like a how to page that clearly outlines how to use the web app, so that I don’t miss out on anything."*
+*"As a user, I’d like a how-to page that clearly outlines how to use the web app, so that I don’t miss out on anything."*

 Acceptance criteria:

-- Create how to page.
+- Create how-to page.

 - Describe the chart’s functionality.